imjoy-team/imjoy-cloud-annotation/docs/user.md

 1. When opening the annotation tool, you will see the basic interface with no data being shown.
 2. You then have to click on `Login`.
 Here, you can either create a new account or use login via an existing account elsewhere (Google account).
 If the login fails, please provide the email address that you used to the administrator such that you can be added to the white list of people allowed to access the task.
+3. Once you login, you will be presented with a pull-down menu where you can see all tasks that are available for your account.
+As an example, to annotate results of a nuclei segmentation demo select `demo-annotate-nuclei`.

 ## Display a sample